-The school has a strong academic record, providing extensive and personalised support, including a tailored program for high achieving scholars, athletes and performers, called the Flyers Program.
-All students are inspired to participate in life beyond the classroom through our comprehensive sport, music and arts programs.
+The school has a strong academic record, providing extensive and personalised support, including a tailored program for high achieving scholars, athletes and performers called the Flyers Program.
+All students are inspired to participate in life beyond the classroom through our comprehensive sport, music and arts programs and the many clubs and activities on offer.